aletheia-foundation/aletheia-whitepaper/WHITE-PAPER.md

  the system will publish a projection for the coming year based off data from the last year/s.
 * Catch-all contract – smart contracts are meant to facilitate work, not dictate it and sometimes computer code just doesn't cover a real world situation.
 Any staff member can call a vote on whatever the issue happens to be.
 If the vote passes its agreed work will be carried out contrary to/outside of the scope of existing contracts until that particular subject is addressed.
 There is potential for abuse in such a contract, however a large percentage of the workforce would need to collude to use this contract maliciously, being a high bar of difficulty.

-## Revenue model
-The Aletheia application will have a cryptocurrency miner built into it.
-This will be explicit and it will be explained to users that by downloading the Aletheia application, you are running a cryptocurrency miner.
-All cryptocurrency mined will go to the Aletheia Foundation and everyone will be able to check the amount of cryptocurrency received by the Foundation.
-Funds will cover [Ethereum gas costs](https://ethereum.gitbooks.io/frontier-guide/content/costs.html), a tax for using Ethereum, along with paying the wages of any Foundation full time staff.
-Wages of staff will be publicly available.
-Remaining funds will be given to members of the community that help maintain Aletheia through fixing bugs and other tasks, and records community payments will also be publicly available.

 ## Outlook on blockchain and scientific communication
 In the course of completing this whitepaper differing opinions in the scientific community on blockchain have become apparent, particularly around the peer review process.
 Some camps espouse a human actioned/blockchain facilitated peer review process as outlined in this paper.
 Others say that humans should be eliminated from the peer review process and through semantics, making human written text machine readable, a computer should check the facts in a scientific article against other submitted articles, thereby performing a ‘machine review’.
 Still others say that humans should be removed even from the collection of scientific fact, with large and complex Internet of Things networks generating data that can be fed into a universal 'blockchain of absolute truth'.
 Any misunderstanding or misrepresentation of these latter two positions is entirely unintended.
 This paper outlines the first of these three schools of thought, believing that perfection should not become the enemy of good.
 If Aletheia is successful it will certainly bring projects of the other two camps closer to realisation, so it is hoped that everyone with an interest in blockchain and/or scientific communication can support a project like Aletheia.